kubernetes/community/sig-governance.md

 The process for closing a SIG/WG is as follows:

 - SIG Chairs agree to disband.
 This decision should follow the decision making process of the SIG's Charter.
--
+- Send a email to kubernetes-dev to let people know the SIG has either closed or merged with another SIG.
+This will let SIG Contributor Experience know that they need to help you archive/deactivate project resources.
 - Work with SIG Contributor Experience to:
   - Archive the mailing list/group
   - Archive the leads mailing list/group
-  - Archive the slack channel.
+  - Archive the slack channel
+  - Deactivate the group's Zoom license
-  - Move all appropriate github repositories to an appropriate archive or a repo outside of the Kubernetes org.
+  - Move all appropriate github repositories to an appropriate archive or a repo outside of the Kubernetes org
   - Ensure that the YouTube Collaboration links are removed
 - Remove SIG Calendar and events from the community calendar
-- Send a courtesy email to kubernetes-dev to let people know the SIG has either closed or merged with another SIG.
 - Update `sigs.yaml` to reflect the removal of the SIG/WG.